Cambridge University Press v. Patton

 Facts

-The Board of Regents of the University System of Georgia (the board) (defendant) and administrators at Georgia State University (GSU) (defendant) implemented a policy for determining when distributing excerpts of copyrighted works, such as textbooks, to students would constitute fair use.
-The policy was used to determine when digital copies could be made available to students free of charge.
+The Board of Regents of the University System of Georgia (the board) (defendant) and administrators at Georgia State University (GSU) (defendant) implemented a policy for determining whether distributing excerpts of copyrighted works, such as textbooks, to students would constitute fair use.
+The policy was used to determine whether digital copies could be made available to students free of charge.
 Under the policy, professors were required to use a checklist of factors to consider under each of the statutory fair-use factors.
-Cambridge University Press (Cambridge), Oxford University Press (Oxford), and Sage Publications, Inc. (Sage) (plaintiffs) publish academic textbooks.
-The plaintiffs, through the Copyright Clearance Center, enabled users to license the use of portions of some textbooks, either electronically or by making photocopies.
+Cambridge University Press, Oxford University Press, and Sage Publications, Inc. (collectively, the publishers) (plaintiffs) published academic textbooks.
+The publishers, through the Copyright Clearance Center, enabled users to license the use of portions of some textbooks, either electronically or by making photocopies.
 There were significantly more books that allowed for the licensing of photocopies than for digital copies.
 Only some titles had digital licensing available.
-Less than 1 percent of revenues for the plaintiffs came from licensing excerpts of the books in 2009.
-The plaintiffs sued the board and administrators (plaintiffs) at GSU for copyright infringement.
+In 2009, less than 1 percent of revenues for the publishers came from licensing excerpts of the books.
+The publishers sued the board and GSU for copyright infringement.
 The district court determined that there was an issue as to whether fair use applied for 78 claims of infringement, but only conducted individual analyses for the fair-use factors for seven claims.
 The court decided the remaining 71 claims based on a mechanical approach applying generalized determinations for each of the four factors.
-The plaintiffs appealed.
+The publishers appealed.

 Rule of Law